Wind Cave National Park: History

 The Lakota, Cheyenne, and other Native American tribes who traveled through and made camps around the area were aware of the cave's existence, as were early Euro-American settlers, but there has been no recorded evidence discovered that anyone actually entered it.

 The Lakota (Sioux), an indigenous people who live in the Black Hills region of South Dakota, spoke of a hole that blew air, a place they consider sacred as the site where they first emerged from the underworld where they had lived before the demiurge creation of the world.
 Originally called Washun Niya, Wind Cave played an important role in the traditions and culture of the Lakota people.
-The fables of these people tell the story of Tokahe, the first human to emerge from the cave, symbolizing an emergence from the underworld.
+The oral history of these people tell the story of Tokahe, the first human to emerge from the cave, symbolizing an emergence from the underworld.
 His story and presence at Wind Cave is an important part of Lakota history, and heavily influences their origin story.

 Wind Cave and other areas throughout the Black Hills were important to the native people in other ways beyond spirituality.
-Nicknamed, euphemistically, as a “supermarket,” the areas surrounding the cave provided abundant resources for native survival.
+Nicknamed, euphemistically, as a "supermarket," the areas surrounding the cave provided abundant resources for native survival.
 Often during the winter seasons, such areas served as ideal spots for camps; much of the game they hunted preferred the shelter provided by the cave and made these areas ideal to become Lakota settlements and hunting grounds.

 The eventual dispossession of the Lakota people followed the consistent history of dispossession of indigenous peoples across the country.
 In 1851 a Treaty was formed at Fort Laramie, entering the tribe into a legal relationship with the U.S. government.
 Another Treaty of Fort Laramie in 1868 redefined and reduced the borders of Lakota land within the Black Hills.
 Article two within that treaty allowed for forts to be built within Lakota land and in 1874 General George A. Custer began surveying the land and mistakenly reported a significant presence of gold, despite the geologist on his team of surveyors saying there were no quantities of substance.
 Miners then began to invade the hills in search of gold, which was against the treaty with the Lakota people, though the government did little to punish such offenses.
-In 1875 the Lakota title to the land was deemed invalid due to their lack of structural development and supposed “wasting” of the land.
+In 1875 the Lakota title to the land was deemed invalid due to their lack of structural development and supposed "wasting" of the land.
 When the Dawes Act was passed in 1877, the site was opened to settlers and effectively sealed the dispossession of the Lakota from their ancestral lands.